Switching from iPhone to Android

-First step: Set up a gmail account
+First step: Set up a Gmail account

-Chances are decent that you’ve already got a gmail account, but if not, head to gmail.com and sign up for a fresh account before you start.
-Without a gmail account you can set up an Android phone, but you won't easily be able to transfer your information or install additional apps to your new Android smartphone.
+Chances are decent that you’ve already got a Gmail account, but if not, head to gmail.com and sign up for a fresh account before you start.
+You can still set up an Android phone without a Gmail account, but it won't be as easy to transfer your information or install additional apps to your new Android smartphone.

 Transferring contacts, calendars and mail

 Click on the More button and choose "import".
 Locate the .vcf file that iCloud created, and Gmail will import them for you.
-It’ll even alert you to any duplicates that exist, and offer to merge information within them for tidying up purposes.
+It’ll even alert you to any duplicates that exist and offer to merge information within them for tidying up purposes.

-For Calendar, it’s actually easier to manage your calendar transfer from your existing iPhone device, because the iPhone supports Google’s calendar as a standard option.
+For Calendar, it’s actually easier to manage your calendar transfer from your existing iPhone device because the iPhone supports Google’s calendar as a standard option.
 Open up the Settings app, choose "Mail, Contacts, Calendars" and add your Gmail account if it’s not already on your iPhone.

-Media in this context is any content such as photos, music or files you’ve created on your iPhone already.
+Media in this context is any content such as photos, music or files you’ve created on your iPhone.
 There are a couple of different ways you can get the content off your iPhone and onto your new Android device, depending on whether you want to transfer via online cloud repositories or directly from your computer.

-If you want access from multiple sources, you could also opt for cloud based services such as Google Photos, which you can install directly onto your iPhone and sync photos across directly for later access.
+If you want access from multiple sources, you could also opt for cloud-based services such as Google Photos, which you can install directly onto your iPhone and sync photos across directly for later access.
 This does skip the requirement for a tethered connection to a PC, but be sure to lock down your Google account with a strong password to protect the privacy of your photos.

-Music is a trickier issue, because your rights to different media will vary depending on where you purchased it from.
+Music is a trickier issue because your rights to different media will vary depending on where you purchased it.
 Music purchased directly from Apple’s iTunes store no longer carries DRM restrictions, but if you have a reasonably old library from the period before Apple dropped DRM, you may find individual tracks that won’t play on a non-Apple device.

 Apple Music is available as an Android app, and in theory this should allow you to directly transfer purchases and Apple Music subscriptions over to a new Android device.
-The user experience of Apple Music on Android devices has been a little uneven to date, however, so it would be well worth ensuring that you can access your paid Apple Music tracks via another method first, just to be sure.
+However, the user experience of Apple Music on Android devices has been a little uneven to date, so it would be well worth ensuring that you can access your paid Apple Music tracks via another method first, just to be sure.

 iPhone to Android: What about my apps?

-That being said, the vast majority of productivity apps have direct Android equivalents to their iPhone counterparts, and the rise of "free" apps with either IAP or ad supported models means that all you may need to do is search Google Play, Android’s equivalent of the iOS App Store for the app you want.
+That being said, the vast majority of productivity apps have direct Android equivalents to their iPhone counterparts, and the rise of "free" apps with either IAP or ad-supported models means that all you may need to do is search Google Play, Android’s equivalent of the iOS App Store for the app you want.

 Android apps are also strictly delineated based upon the features of a given handset, which means that if an app hasn’t been designed with an Android handset in mind, it won’t show up on a search from your handset, even though a web search on a desktop or laptop PC might show an actual Android app is available.

 You can try force loading an "incompatible" app onto an Android device, a process known as "sideloading", but the results can be unpredictable.
-Thankfully this is becoming less and less of a concern as time goes by, but within the wide world of available apps and the huge number of Android handsets with different processors, screen resolutions and memory there’s the possibility of incompatibility.
+Thankfully, this is becoming less and less of a concern as time goes by, but within the wide world of available apps and the huge number of Android handsets with different processors, screen resolutions and memory, there’s the possibility of incompatibility.

 What should I do with my old iPhone?

-Equally you could gift your iPhone to a family member or friend.
+Equally, you could gift your iPhone to a family member or friend.
 Like other smartphones, this doesn’t have to include a SIM, although they will need one for initial setup.
 Apple also offers an iPhone trade-in service, but only towards fresh iPhone purchases.
-The convenience of this is the key selling point, because trade-in values aren’t great, but if you know someone planning on a new iPhone purchase, gifting them your old iPhone could be a good way to lower their overall purchase price.
+The convenience of this is the key selling point because trade-in values aren’t great, but if you know someone planning on a new iPhone purchase, gifting them your old iPhone could be a good way to lower their overall purchase price.

-If you don’t want to gift it or sell it, you should send it in to Mobile Muster for recycling.
-The minerals and chemicals used in smartphone production are rather toxic, and on no account should you simply throw your phone into any kind of bin, including "recycling" bins.
+If you don’t want to gift it or sell it, you should send it in to MobileMuster for recycling.
+The minerals and chemicals used in smartphone production are rather toxic, and on no account should you simply throw your phone into any kind of bin, including recycling bins.

 Before you sell, gift or recycle, wipe your iPhone

-One quick note before you proceed, however.
+One quick note before you proceed.

 THIS WILL WIPE ALL DATA OFF YOUR PHONE WITH NO RECOVERY.